oaoleif/EAC_adsugar_api_documentation/README.md

 Key Name | Description
 ---------- | ----------
-constructed_image_path | This is the URL to be loaded in the email (or other platform) that points to the creative.
-Deconstructed you will notice it has the downloaded impression URL, followed by the destination URL.
-The downloaded impression URL will redirect to the destination URL and ensure the impression is counted in Ad Manager and EAC ad_click_url | The URL users should be sent to when clicking on the image creative. ad_image_url | The location of the destination creative served by the ad server.
+constructed_image_path | This is the URL to be loaded in the email (or other platform) that points to the creative. ad_click_url | The URL users should be sent to when clicking on the image creative. ad_image_url | The location of the destination creative served by the ad server.
 If using this instead of the constructed_image_path, the ad_impression_url MUST be executed as well, at (about) the same time as the ad_image_url.
 See ad_impression_url for more details ad_impression_url | The impression tracking URL to ensure a downloaded impression signal is sent to the adserver.
 If using this separated out from the ad_image_url, this should be sent as a GET request, either server-side or embedded as a 1x1 in an email.
 This is required to ensure accurate tracking.